burakkocyigit/Assembly/README.md

 # Assembly
-Here, there are projects and homework writed in assembly language
+Here, there are projects and homework written in assembly language